SunnyTrashpanda/FPROG_WordCount/FPROG_WordCount_RiMa/README.txt

 ## HOW TO compile (Windows)
 - dotnet 6 sdk has to be installed
-- use the cmd commands in the terminal in the project directory: dotnet restore dotnet build
+- use the cmd commands in the terminal in the source_code directory: dotnet restore dotnet build

 ## HOW TO run the Unit Tests
 - dotnet 6 sdk has to be installed
-- use the cmd commands in the terminal in the project directory: dotnet test
+- use the cmd commands in the terminal in the source_code directory: dotnet test

 ### Disclaimer